Using electronics as a design material: User centered design in hardware prototyping

-Exploring a product conceptIn our 8 step process, the first three steps are about exploration.
+Exploring a product conceptIn our 8-step process, the first three steps are about exploration.
 Here, we map out where things stand - what ideas have you already had, what are the new ideas, what are the ideas of people from different levels in your organization?
-Why do we think this is a good product idea, what is it based one?
+Why do we think this is a good product idea, what is it based on?

 We then do a deep-dive into a state-of-the-art investigation of technology, reviewing and reflecting upon existing technologies, products and services to gain insight and information which help to develop themes and relevant areas of interest and to differentiate from existing products or services.

 Then we begin to form our concepts into physical creations.
 Through discussion and debate via the creation of physical objects using paper, cardboard, and other readily available materials, we mock up 10-15 possible concepts and narrow it down to 5 unfinished representations of opportunity in a particular area with a given technology and application.

 Evaluating who will use it and howThe next stage in our process is about evaluation.
 We decide on two of the five mock-ups we created and bring these into context with actual users.
 We learn their daily routines and habits, focusing mostly on what they don’t say - the small actions or behaviours they exhibit when interacting with the mock-ups.

 We begin to think about regulatory and reliability concerns.
 Is this an implantable medical product?
 Should it be submerged in water, or sent to space?
 Should children play with it?
 Each of these and many more scenarios dictate the types of regulatory and reliability approvals this product will need, so it’s important to define the use-cases early and design for the required approvals.

 Finally, we bring our concept to a Design Panel.
 This is a group of experts who will help to identify the most important attributes of the concept through critical design exercises and performative methods to articulate opinions and discourses.
 They debate amongst each other, and we listen and learn.